fireship-io/fireship.io/hugo/content/lessons/firebase-microservices-with-cloud-run/index.md

 Create your service on Cloud Run and make sure to tick `YES` to allow unauthenticated requests.

-{{< figure src="img/cloud-run-nuxt.png" caption="You should now see your image in the Container Registry on GCP" >}}
+{{< figure src="img/cloud-run-nuxt.png" caption="Create a service for Nuxt on the Cloud Run dashboard" >}}

-And that's basically it, you now have a server-rendered JavaScript app microservice hosted in serverless environment.
+And that's basically it, you now have a server-rendered JavaScript app microservice hosted in a serverless environment.

-{{< figure src="img/cloud-run-deployed.png" caption="Navigate to the URL to view the deployed nuxt app." >}}
+{{< figure src="img/cloud-run-deployed.png" caption="Navigate to the URL to view the deployed Nuxt app." >}}

 ## Step 4: Connect it to Firebase Hosting